-Campbellsville University uses eligibility for financial aid, graduation rates, course completion rates, licensure pass rates in education and nursing, and employment rates in education and nursing as measures of student success.
-The following narrative will explain why these criteria were selected and how they are consistent with the mission of the university.
+Campbellsville University uses eligibility for financial aid, graduation rates, retention rates, course completion rates, licensure pass rates in education and nursing, employment rates in education and nursing, and licensure pass rates from some certification and licensure programs.
+The following narrative explains why these criteria were selected, how thresholds were determined, and how they are consistent with the mission of the university.

 To help students focus on academic success, CU strives to be an affordable provider of quality higher education.
 The institution’s use of “eligibility for financial aid” as a measure of success not only relates to helping students be academically successful, but also relates directly to two core values of the Mission Statement:

-- To provide an environment conducive for student success
+● To provide an environment conducive for student success

-- To model servant leadership through effective stewardship of resources
+● To model servant leadership through effective stewardship of resources

 Table 1 – Percent Eligible for Financial Aid